-In conclusion, there is high confidence that the permafrost region has acted as a historic carbon sink over centuries to millennia and high confidence that some permafrost regions are currently net sources of CO2.
-There is robust evidence that some CH4 emissions sources and for some regions have increased over the past decades (medium confidence).
-For the northern permafrost-wide region, no multi-decadal trend has been detected on CO2 and CH4 fluxes but given the low resolution and sparse observations of current observations and modeling sytems, we place low confidence in this statement.
+In conclusion, there is high confidence that the permafrost region has acted as a historic carbon sink over centuries to millennia, and high confidence that some permafrost regions are currently net sources of CO2.
+There is robust evidence that some CH4 emission sources for some regions have increased over the past decades (medium confidence).
+For the northern permafrost-wide region, no multi-decadal trend has been detected on CO2 and CH4 fluxes but, given the low resolution and sparse observations of current observations and modelling sytems, we place low confidence in this statement.

-Since AR5, there have been new studies showing that permafrost thaw also leads to N2O release from soil (Abbott and Jones, 2015; Karelin et al., 2017; Wilkerson et al., 2019), a previously unaccounted source.
+Since AR5, there have been new studies showing that permafrost thaw also leads to nitrous oxide (N2O) release from soil (Abbott and Jones, 2015; Karelin et al., 2017; Wilkerson et al., 2019), a previously unaccounted source.
 However, this release is unquantified at the pan-Arctic scale.

-What does the paleo record tell us about how much emissions to expect?
+What does the paleo record tell us about expected emissions?